Presidential dollar coins: Minting errors

-On March 8, 2007, the United States Mint announced, that on February 15, 2007, an unknown number of George Washington Presidential $1 coins were released into circulation without their edge inscriptions (the U.S. mottos, "In God We Trust" and "E pluribus unum", the coin's mint mark, and its year of issuance; i.e. E PLURIBUS UNUM • IN GOD WE TRUST • 2007 X (where X is either P or D)).
+On March 8, 2007, the United States Mint announced, that on February 15, 2007, an unknown number of George Washington presidential $1 coins were released into circulation without their edge inscriptions (the U.S. mottos, "In God We Trust" and "E pluribus unum", the coin's mint mark, and its year of issuance; i.e. E PLURIBUS UNUM • IN GOD WE TRUST • 2007 X (where X is either P or D)).
 Ron Guth, of the Professional Coin Grading Service, estimated at least 50,000 coins were released without the edge inscriptions.
 The first such coin discovered was sold on eBay for $600, while later coins were selling for $40–60, as of late March 2007.
-Because one of the inscriptions missing from the coins is the motto "In God we trust", some articles on the subject have referred to them as "Godless dollars".
-Fake "Godless dollars" have been produced with the edge lettering filed off.
+Because one of the inscriptions missing from the coins is the motto "In God we trust", some articles on the subject have referred to them as "godless dollars".
+Fake versions have also been produced with the edge lettering filed off.

-Also, John Adams Presidential dollars have been discovered with plain edges.
+Also, John Adams presidential dollars have been discovered with plain edges.
 They are fewer in quantity than George Washington plain-edge dollars, making them rarer, thus more expensive.
 A more frequently encountered edge lettering error for the John Adams dollar is a coin with doubled edge lettering.
 This error occurs when a coin passes through the edge lettering machine twice.
-Most examples of the doubled-edge-letter John Adams dollar are from the Philadelphia Mint (Denver Mint issues are comparatively scarce).
+Most examples of the doubled-edge-letter John Adams dollar are from the Philadelphia Mint; Denver Mint issues are comparatively scarce.
 They are seen in two varieties: 1) with both edge lettering inscriptions reading in the same direction, called "overlapped", and 2) with the two inscriptions running in opposite directions—i.e., inverted or upside-down relative to one another—called "inverted".

 In early March 2007, a Colorado couple found a dollar coin which had not been struck with a die pair (missing the portrait of the president and the Statue of Liberty), but with edge lettering on the otherwise-blank planchet.

 Some of the coins have the words on the rim struck upside down (president face up).
 These are not minting errors, but rather a variation created by the minting process.
 Such upside-down coins have been sold on auction websites like eBay and Amazon for greater than their face value, though they represent roughly 50% of the minted population.